 It is recognized that a student may be a conscientious objector to receiving immunizations for religious or personal reasons; however, the clinical facilities have the right to deny access to clinical opportunities to any non-immunized student.
-The college will make a reasonable effort to locate an alternate clinical site as appropriate but cannot guarantee such placement.
+The college is not required to locate an alternate clinical site and cannot guarantee such placement.